-For decades, it’s been one of the best-known myths on the UT campus.
+For decades, it’s been one of the best-known myths on the campus.
 In February 1917, on a late night road trip to Austin, a group of Texas Aggie pranksters managed to capture and brand the University’s first longhorn mascot “13-0,” the score of a football game won by Texas A&M in 1915.
-Embarrassed by the incident, UT students hurriedly altered the brand to read “Bevo” by changing the “13″ to a “B,” the “-” to an “E,” and inserting a “V” between the dash and the “0.”
+Embarrassed by the incident, UT students hurriedly altered the brand to read “Bevo” by changing the “13” to a “B,” the “-” to an “E,” and inserting a “V” between the dash and the “0.”
 It’s been standard newspaper and magazine fodder for years, published in the Texas A&M yearbook (photo at left, from 1964), and Aggie fans have proudly touted the stunt as the reason the steer acquired his name.
 But was the brand really altered?
 And is that why he’s called Bevo?

-Sorry.
+Sorry, Aggies.
 Wrong on both counts.

-It was a Thanksgiving like no other.
+November 30, 1916 was a Thanksgiving like no other.
 Mayor Alexander Wooldridge thought it quite possibly the greatest event in Austin’s history, and publicly floated the idea of a special tax to fund it as an annual celebration.

-The old Main Building, floodlit for the first torchlight parade and football rally.
+Above: The old Main Building, floodlit for the first torchlight parade and football rally.

-The students marched together up the south entrance of the campus to the old Main Building—floodlit for the first time—then down the hill to the southeast to a natural amphitheater just north of the old law building, where the Graduate School of Business building is now located.
+The students marched together up the south entrance of the campus to the old Main Building—floodlit for the first time—then down the hill to the southeast to a natural amphitheater just north of the old law building, where the Graduate School of Business building now stands.
 Joined by another 3,000 onlookers, the crowd sat on the ground under starry skies for two hours to hear rousing speeches, sing college songs, and shout UT yells, including the favorite Rattle de Thrat.

-UT Faculty in academic regalia for the inauguration of President Robert Vinson.
+Above: UT Faculty in academic regalia for the inauguration of President Robert Vinson.

 After the inauguration, lunch was served on the Forty Acres.
 A boxed meal for 25 cents was available for those who wanted to picnic on the campus.
 Those who preferred to splurge on a more traditional feast crowded into the “Caf,” an unpainted, leaky wooden shack that somehow managed to function as the University Cafeteria.
 The full turkey dinner cost 50 cents.